gregorycrane/CrosbySchaeffer2.0/chaps/lesson24.md

 same stem as the present active.

 <div type="textpart" subtype="para" n="138">
-<p>Deponent Verbs.
-Some verbs have forms only in
-the middle or passive voice but with active meanings.
+Deponent Verbs.
+Some verbs have forms only in the middle or passive voice but with active meanings.
 They are called deponents :